This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Gel stain is a type of wood stain that comes in a gel form rather than a liquid.
 It's a popular choice for finishing wood surfaces and provides a rich, even color.

-Many home improvement pros and DIYers favor the consistency of gel stain, which allows for better control during application, especially on vertical surfaces and intricate woodwork.
+Many home improvement pros and DIYers favor the gel consistency, which allows for better control during application, especially on vertical surfaces and intricate woodwork.
 The product is thicker than traditional liquid stains, making it less prone to dripping or running.

 One of the main reasons consumers gravitate to gel stain over an oil-based or water-based stain is its ability to adhere well to both porous and non-porous surfaces.
 It works wonders on wooden furniture, cabinets, doors, and other projects.
-Unlike paint, it doesn't completely disguise unfinished wood grain, and unlike penetrating wood stains, gel stain can also be used as an alternative to paint for surfaces with an existing oil- or water-based polyurethane finish.
-This makes it easier to do a range of projects, from refinishing an ornate piece of furniture or refreshing basic kitchen cabinets.
+Unlike paint, it doesn't completely disguise unfinished bare wood grain, and unlike penetrating wood stains, gel stain can also be used as an alternative to paint for surfaces with an existing a oil- or water-based polyurethane finish.
+This makes it easier to do a range of projects, from restaining an ornate piece of furniture, or refreshing basic kitchen cabinets.

-Gel stain is available in dozens of colors and can mimic the appearance of wood types such as cherry, walnut, or oak.
+Gel stain is available in dozens of colors and can mimic the appearance of wood species such as cherry, walnut, or oak.

 Pros of Gel Stain